gsidh761/packman/README.md

 2. Run `mkdir rpm` in the home directory ~/
 3. Run ./packman install [package_name]
 4. Run sh global.sh to run the packages from anywhere (Optional)

 **Run Packages:**
 1. Run the package like any other commands (e.g. ls, cd) `only if global.sh was run`
 2. Run the package using ~/rpm/usr/local/bin/[package_name]

+**Troubleshooting:**
+Q. Command not found
+A. Just start another terminal session or restart your SSH session

 **Todo:**
 1. Uninstall packages